 a.
-Where a subdivision borders an existing narrow street(s) (not meeting the width requirements of the standards for streets in these regulations), or when the Comprehensive Plan indicates plans for realignment or widening of a road that would require use of some of the land in the Subdivision, the plan shall indicate reserved areas for widening or realigning the road marked "Reserved for Road Realignment (Widening) Purposes."
+Where a subdivision borders an existing narrow streets (not meeting the width requirements of the standards for streets in these regulation), or when the Comprehensive Plan indicates plans for realignment or widening of a road that would require use of some of the land in the Subdivision, the plan shall indicate reserved areas for widening or realigning the road marked "Reserved for Road realignment (Widening) Purpose s."
 Land reserved for such purposes may not be included in computing lot area or setback requirements of the Zoning Ordinance.
 When such widening or realignment is indicated on the Official Map, the reserve area shall not be included in any lot but shall be reserved to be deeded to the Municipality or State.

 - b.
-Where a Major Subdivision abuts or contains an existing or proposed arterial street; no residential lot may have vehicular access directly on to the arterial street.
+Where Major Subdivision abuts or contains an existing or proposed arterial street; no residential lot may have vehicular access directly on to the arterial street.
 This requirement shall be noted on the plan and in the deeds of any lot with frontage on the arterial street.
 SEE: Town of Belgrade Municipal Street and Road Ordinance for specification if subdivision road is to be built with intent to be a municipal road.
-Private roads within a subdivision must have a minimum right-of-way of 60' unless the Planning Board, due to individual circumstances determines the necessary right-of-way to be less than or greater than 60'. - c.
-All Subdivisions must have an adequate turn-around as determined by the Planning Board with input from the Belgrade Fire & Rescue Department. - d.
-Where private roads intersect with public roads, grades at sight distance must be maintained in a safe manner as determined by the Planning Board.
+NOTE: Private roads within a subdivision must have a minimum right-of-way of 60' unless the Planning Board, due to individual circumstances determines the necessary right-of-way to be less than or greater than 60'. - c.
+All Subdivisions must have an adequate turn-around as determined by the Planning Board. - d.
+Where private roads intersect with public roads, grades as sight distance must be maintained in a safe manner as determined by the Planning Board.